 The touchpaper duly lit, each successive show now crackles with anticipatory atmosphere.
 People are no longer attending his shows merely to laugh, he suggests, but to appraise and judge – and, the moment they take issue, to post angrily about it.

 “What amazes me is that no matter how clear you try to make something, people will still misinterpret,” he says.
 Being referred to as a misogynist, he believes, is “rude, a huge charge, tantamount to calling a white person racist.
 It disturbs me how liberally folk dangle that word around.”
 Furthermore, he adds, “it bugs me that people who feel offended then have the right to be offensive themselves.”

 But, I ask him, does he believe they may have a point?
 Is he ever guilty of offending people?
 “Guilty of offending people?
 The very question presupposes that offending someone somehow makes you guilty.
 See, I'm sure most of the people I'm offending were offended long before they got to my show.
 I'm just the latest platform for them to use.”

-On the offensive?
-Reginald D Hunter on stage He tells me about a recent show in Croydon, where, close to the front, six “such women” were present.
+He tells me about a recent show in Croydon, where, close to the front, six “such women” were present.
 “They were sat there, arms folded, frowning.
 I don't know if they bought a ticket, or sucked cock… who knows.
 But they got in.
 They got in.
 I guess that since the whole social media furore, people are now coming to see if I really am extra crude, or if I have lost my mind, or whatever…”

 He recounts that show to me now in detail, so much so you wonder whether he spent its entirety eyeballing them with a mixture of fear and suspicion.
 “Two of them may have cracked a smile by the end, but three of them, not even that,” he says.
 And the sixth?
 “The sixth walked out.”